Vermintide-Mod-Framework/Vermintide-Mod-Builder/README.md

 `--verbose` - prints stingray executable console output.
 `--ignore-errors` or `--ignore-build-errors` or `-e` - ignores stingray executable errors and tries to copy the built bundle anyway.
 You can also enable this parameter by default by setting `ignore_build_errors` in .vmbrc to true.
-`--temp` or `-t` - deletes the temp folder instead of overwriting it (builds slower, use to force building from scratch).
+`--temp` - deletes the temp folder instead of overwriting it (builds slower, use to force building from scratch).
 `--id` - forces item ID.
 This way you can build a mod without having a .cfg file in its folder.
 Can only be passed if building one mod.
 `--dist` - this will build the mod even if .cfg file isn't present but will only copy it to the `dist` folder in mod's folder.